amasij/football/README.md

 # Soccer

-This my byteworks interview assessment project for fornt end developer
+This my byteworks interview assessment project for the Front-End Developer role

 ## Description